JonathanKubas/NAO-Research/README.md

 After installing the Choregraphe software it is also important to download the Python SDK that SoftBank Robotics provides.
 This SDK contains all the required libraries and APIs that allow a user to interact and program the NAO robot.
 To download this SDK you can visit the same link as above, https://www.aldebaran.com/fr/support/nao-6/downloads-softwares, and install the proper SDK depending on your operating system.
 Once downloaded and extracted, it is recommened to change the name of the downloaded folder to something more recognizable.
 "Pynaoqi" is usually the suggested name.

 ### Python
-Once you are down downloading all the SoftBank Robotic's software it is neccessry for the user to then download the correct version of python if not done so already.
-It is critical that users downloads the 2.7 version of python because that is what is currently compatiable with the NAO software.
+Once you are down downloading all the SoftBank Robotic's software it is neccessry for the user to then download the correct version of Python if not done so already.
+It is critical that users downloads the 2.7 version of Python because that is what is currently compatiable with the NAO software.
 If a fresh download is needed, the appropriate executible for your operating system can be found on the following link, https://www.python.org/downloads/windows/.
-After the installation of this software is complete, users can follow the following steps to make sure their enviornment is properly configured to run python along with element's of NAO's Python SDK:
+After the installation of this software is complete, users can follow the following steps to make sure their enviornment is properly configured to run Python along with element's of NAO's Python SDK:
 1. Add appropriate enviornment variables (Specifically last two in image below):
 ![image](https://user-images.githubusercontent.com/78547750/199274387-cbb1d7ab-2818-45b8-8d55-bed73ea0fb5f.png)
-2. Place the previously downloaded python SDK within the site-packages folder of your downloaded python version:
+2. Place the previously downloaded Python SDK within the site-packages folder of your downloaded Python version:
 ![image](https://user-images.githubusercontent.com/78547750/199289738-ea641284-aa86-454c-bdb3-8ca68254fca3.png)
-3. Create a PYTHONPATH enviornment variable and give it the path to the lib folder in your downloaded python SDK:
+3. Create a PYTHONPATH enviornment variable and give it the path to the lib folder in your downloaded Python SDK:
 ![image](https://user-images.githubusercontent.com/78547750/199291740-7236f494-33a0-45da-8293-cdb327923f47.png)

 ### Quick Sanity Check
 To make sure that your installation of all the software above works and to make sure you can use the necessary SDK, you can follow the following sanity check:
-1. Run either you prexisting or freshly installed python 2.7 version with a command similar to the one below:
+1. Run either you prexisting or freshly installed Python 2.7 version with a command similar to the one below:
 ```
 $ python
 ```
-2. Within this newly started python shell run the following import statement:
+2. Within this newly started Python shell run the following import statement:
 ```
 >>> import naoqi
 >>>